 The convoy arrived at Werbomont, Belgium about 1900 hours.
 The men proceeded to settle down and dig in for the night.

 The CP tent was set up and necessary, operational maps were broken down and distributed among batteries.
 After that, everyone went to sleep thoroughly convinced that they had helped establish a record for speed with which a division sized unit prepared and left for a combat mission.

 The ground was damp but fortunately it did not rain during the night and everyone awakened in the morning refreshed by several hours rest.

-A Division Anti-tank CP was established in a house approximately 1/4 mile from the Battalion CP.
+A Division Anti-tank command post was established in a house approximately 1/4 mile from the Battalion command post.
 The personnel under Lt.
-Colonel Singleton, Division AT officer, included Captain Pratt, Captain Neumann
+Colonel Singleton, Division AT officer, included Captain Pratt, Captain Neumann.